cgerson/wiki-wars/README.md

 # wiki-wars

-This script has two options:
+wiki-wars.py script has two options:
 - Common links: generate a list of the Wikipedia links that will lead from one page to another
 - Common words: return number of words pages have in common